- Capital city of Portugal.

 - 150 km of Atlantic white sand beaches within easy reach

-- In 2012, Lisbon hosted the Tall Ships race and Volvo Ocean Race
+- In 2015, Lisbon will host again the Volvo Ocean Race

 - Lisbon region beaches host every year several surf and windsurf World championships